eldoctorenlapista/cordova-background-geo/README.md

 #### Custom ROMs

-Plugin should work with custom ROMS at least ANDROID_DISTANCE_FILTER_PROVIDER.
-But ANDROID_ACTIVITY_PROVIDER provider depends on Google Play Services.
+Plugin should work with custom ROMS at least DISTANCE_FILTER_PROVIDER.
+But ACTIVITY_PROVIDER provider depends on Google Play Services.
 Usually ROMs don't include Google Play Services libraries.
 Strange bugs may occur, like no GPS locations (only from network and passive) and other.
 When posting issue report, please mention that you're using custom ROM.

 #### Multidex

-Note: Following section was kindly copied from [phonegap-plugin-push](https://github.com/phonegap/phonegap-plugin-push/blob/master/docs/INSTALLATION.md#multidex).
+**Note:** Following section was kindly copied from [phonegap-plugin-push](https://github.com/phonegap/phonegap-plugin-push/blob/master/docs/INSTALLATION.md#multidex).
 Visit link for resolving issue with facebook plugin.

 If you have an issue compiling the app and you're getting an error similar to this (`com.android.dex.DexException: Multiple dex files define`):